Golgautier/nke-labs/Use_Pull_Secret/readme.md

 1. Create a simple manifest to create :
     * A pod with image `php:7.2-apache`
-    * Using you secret for the donwload fom dockerhub registry
+    * Using you secret for the download from dockerhub registry

     <details>
     <summary>Answer</summary>